 Independent directors also bring valuable prior experience to their role in the family business.
 This background is often more varied, reflecting the director's own professional ambitions as well as their experience serving on other boards.
-Daniel Hatzenbuehler, recently retired Chairman and CEO of E. Ritter & Company, a fifth-generation family business in the U.S., notes that "Independent directors bring a deep level of business acumen, technical skills, and experience that family businesses might not otherwise be able to access."
+Daniel Hatzenbuehler, recently retired Chairman and CEO of E. Ritter & Company, a fifth-generation family business, notes that "independent directors bring a deep level of business acumen, technical skills and experience that family businesses might not otherwise be able to access."

-Odfjell suggests that this previous experience serves to professionalize the board, management, and the company at large.
-"A few years ago, Odfjell identified an opportunity to professionalize our board to better manage succession and associated issues surrounding interest and talent", he explains.
+Family business leadership specialists suggest that this previous experience serves to professionalize the board, management, and the company at large.
+"A few years ago, we identified an opportunity to professionalize our board to better manage succession and associated issues surrounding interest and talent," explains the Chairman of a high-profile global family concern.
 "As a result, of our seven board members, six are independent.
 These independent directors bring their other work and insights to our board, guiding management through issues in a professional and competent manner.
 This drives our management to run the company in an equally competent manner, thereby elevating the entire company."